f5devcentral/f5-ansible-asm-example/README.md

 ansible-playbook -i inventory/hosts playbooks/deploy_aws_stack.yaml -e "deploymentName=demo1 service_name=demo1"
 ```

-WARNING: from now on, the playbooks will use dynamic inventory to discover BIG-IP's API host addresses and uses the default host/group naming convention.
-By default, the cloudformation template will tag the instances with deploymentName.
-If you use a different deploymentName, you will need to create another group based on the new tag.

-ex.
+### Tag Instance as master

 ```
-cp -r inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__demo1 inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__<deploymentName>
+ansible-playbook -i inventory/hosts playbooks/tag_master_bigip_aws.yaml -e "deploymentName=demo1"
 ```

-and modify any playbooks to use name of that group instead.
+WARNING: from now on, the playbooks will use dynamic inventory to discover the BIG-IP's API address and uses the default naming convention.
+By default, the cloudformation template will tag the instances with the convention

+Name:   BIG-IP Autoscale Instance <deploymentName>

+We use this playbook to add "-master" to that tag so Ansible's dynamic inventory will create dynamic group with name:

+tag_Name_BIG_IP_Autoscale_Instance__{{deploymentName}}_master

+which only contains the host IP of the instance with "Scale-In Protection".
+This is the most reliable host to automate against as it doesn't have a risk of being terminated mid transaction.

 ### Onboard - Create REST Username & Password